starreeze/latr/readme.md

 ### Modifications to VeRL

-We modify the VeRL framework to support our rollout method, majorly including:
+We modify the VeRL framework to support our rollout method, majorly including (note the line numbers may not be accurate due to constant updates):

 - `verl/trainer/ppo/metric_utils.py:process_validation_metrics()`: add response length as a validation metric.
 - `verl/trainer/ppo/ray_trainer.py:l1195-1199,l1239-1253`: implement logic for diversity filtering in ablation study.